allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 ###AutoThrottle

-When this option is enabled, the throttle is locked at 100% and throttle controls are used to set desired vertical speed instead.
+When this option is enabled, the throttle is locked at 100% and throttle controls are used to set desired vertical speed or altitude instead.
 If VSC system was switched off it is automatically enabled and the desired speed is set to 0.

 ##Horizontal Speed Control (HSC)